 “You should have practiced the latter without neglecting the former,” Jesus told them.

 Notice that mercy and acknowledgment of God take precedent over justice.
 Not the other way around.

-Then were the priests to “practice” the mercy of the God?
+Then were these law-keepers to “practice” the mercy of the God?
 And was God the one tasked to make the world right?